-Knitting Nation is a performance and site-specific installation project.
+KNITTING NATION is a performance and site-specific installation project.
 It reconfigures textile fabrication and apparel manufacturing in relation to the human labor behind it, with performance and collectivity as mediating forces.
 The project functions as a commentary on how humans interact with machines, global manufacturing, trade and labor, brand iconography, and fashion.
 It also acts as a large scale, three-dimensional plotting and painting apparatus, extruding color, line, and mass into space.